Matthew 18:3-4 King James Version (KJV)

 The Israelites were refused exit by Pharaoh multiple times at Moses’s request, but that did not mean that God had changed his plan for them.
 That did not mean that the promised land was no longer there.
 That dream God has instilled in you, no matter what comes against you, no matter what stands in your ways, no matter the size of a multitude of your adversaries, God says you will make it, and he will personally see it through!!!

-Moses did not stop approaching Pharaoh no matter how many times he was rejected.
+Moses did not stop approaching Pharaoh no matter how often he was rejected.
 Do not stop chasing your dreams no matter how many times you fail, no matter the struggle!!
 Just try, try and try again.
 It is time to reach deep inside for that childlike faith.
 It is time to win again!
 Be relentless!

 Let’s do this together, write down some challenges that have stood or are standing in your way.
 I want you to do this prophetically, tear that list once you have written it.
 That’s what the Lord will do to your adversaries in this year.
 They will not stand.
 You will be victorious.
 In fact, you are victorious.